View of Kampala, the capital of Uganda

 Governance and human rights

-Another challenge is posed by deficits in the area of anti-corruption.
-In the Corruption Perceptions Index compiled by Transparency International, Uganda ranked 142nd out of the 180 countries evaluated in 2022.
+Action against corruption is another challenge in Uganda.
+In the Corruption Perceptions Index compiled by Transparency International, Uganda ranked 141st out of the 180 countries evaluated in 2023.
 However, the government is pursuing efforts to address the issue.
-It has made a certain amount of progress on transparency and accountability, for example with regard to public financial management.
+It has made a certain amount of progress on transparency and accountability, for example with regard to public financial management reform.

 Refugee policy